Korea Electric Power Corp.

 Analyst Rating

-Analysts strongly recommend buying Korea Electric Power Corp. stock, predicting it will rise to $20.
+Analysts highly recommend buying Korea Electric Power Corp. stock, expecting its value to increase.

 Above Average